 }

-What is going to change is the client side,
+What will change is the client side,

 <!DOCTYPE html>